 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

 Photography-Themed Departure: 8/26/2018

-Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; non-alcoholic beverages; most spirits, wine, and beer; entry fees to national parks/preserves; from-the-boat adventure activities, including kayaking, snorkeling, and stand up paddleboarding; gear on loan (limited supply of rubber boots); one complimentary massage; all meals onboard the ship.
+Transfers and baggage handling between airport/vessel on embark/disembark day; shipboard accommodations; non-alcoholic beverages; most spirits, wine, and beer; entry fees to national parks/preserves; from-the-boat adventure activities, including kayaking, and stand up paddleboarding; gear on loan (limited supply of rubber boots); one complimentary massage (2018 voyages only); all meals onboard the ship.
 Inclusions subject to change without notice.

 Airfare; some premium wine, beer and liquor; port taxes and fees; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; personal expenses; fuel surcharge may apply.